awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/uninstall.md

 ## Uninstall the stack using the AWS Management Console

 1. Sign in to the [AWS CloudFormation][cloudformation-console] console.
-2. Select this solution’s installation parent stack.
+2. Select this solution’s installation stack.
 3. Choose **Delete**.

 ## Uninstall the stack using AWS Command Line Interface